Home

 Five things we like about Warren Buffett

-The more we read about this man, the more we like him.
-This is not to say that he is perfect, or that he has not made mistakes; he has always been the first to admit that he has, and apologise to his shareholders.
+The more we read about this man, ask store the more we like him.
+This is not to say that he is perfect, see or that he has not made mistakes; he has always been the first to admit that he has, sale and apologise to his shareholders.
 So here, in no particular order, are the five things we like best about the Sage of Omaha.

 1. His approach to charities